 Try these easy marinades for beef and lamb, they'll add great flavour

-- Spicy tomato marinade – Grate half a large onion and cook with 1 tbsp of oil and 1 crushed garlic.
-Add 1tspn of dry mustard, 1 tbsp of Worcestershire sauce, ¼ cup brown vinegar, 1/3 cup brown sugar, ½ cup tomato paste and ½ cup of water.
-Simmer for 10 minutes, stirring occasionally.
+- Spicy tomato marinade - Grate half a large onion, cook with 1 tbsp of oil and 1 tbsp of crushed garlic.
+Add 1 tsp of dry mustard, 1 tbsp of Worcestershire sauce, ¼ cup tomato paste and ½ cup water.
+Simmer for 10 minutes, stir occasionally.

 - Spicy vindaloo marinade – Combine 1 tsp each ground cardamom and ground cinnamon, 2 tsp each of ground cumin, turmeric and hot mustard, ¼ tsp chilli flakes and ¼ cup white vinegar, mix well.

 Especially good for lamb chops or cutlets

 - Honey, garlic and chilli marinade - Combine 2 tbsp of tomato sauce, 2 tbsp honey, 1 tsp crushed garlic and 1tsp chopped chilli.
 Mix well.

 - Lemon and garlic marinade - Mix the juice of 1 small lemon with 1½ tsp of salt and pepper, 2 tsp dried oregano and 2-3 crushed garlic cloves.

 - Soy sauce, a little honey and orange juice

 - Tomato sauce, a little red wine vinegar and Dijon mustard